TLeonidas/uk-flower-classification/README.md

 # UK Flower Classification with Deep Learning 🌺

-This repository hosts a trained deep learning model for classifying 102 species of UK endemic flowers by building a custom classifier on top of a VGG16-based neural network.
+This repository hosts a trained deep learning model for classifying 102 species of UK endemic flowers, using a custom-built classifier on top of a VGG16-based neural network.
 The model achieves 85% validation accuracy.

+This project was developed as the final project for the AI Programming with Python Nanodegree by Udacity.
+The trained model is hosted for inference, allowing users to classify flower species using an image.

 **Dataset:** [Oxford 102 Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)

 **Trained Model:** Available in this repository (`checkpoint.pth`)

+**Model Architecture:** VGG16-based with a custom classifier

 ### 📂 Repository Structure
 - .gitattributes      # Used to track *checkpoint.pth* and linguistic documentation